Devolution and local government reorganisation

 At Adur & Worthing Councils, we want to go further.
 This isn't just about councils getting more powers - it's about ensuring that our communities and partners have a real say in shaping the future of the places we live, work or study.

-We believe that devolution should reflect what makes our places special - our people, our creativity, and the unique strengths of Adur and Worthing.
+We believe that devolution and local government reorganisation should reflect what makes our places special - our people, our creativity, and the unique strengths of Adur and Worthing.
 That's why we're inviting residents, local organisations, businesses, and public sector partners to join the conversation and shape the proposals we put forward.

 This is an opportunity to think beyond council structures and focus on what our places need - whether it's enabling communities to support each other, developing thriving local economies, or tackling the big challenges together.